-At Seattle’s Ghost Note Coffee, 90 percent of the photos customers share online at Ghost Note Coffee in Seattle, Washington.
-“We weren’t really expecting our signature drinks to take off and define us as much as they do,” says Christos Andrews, co-owner and coffee/beverage director at Ghost Note.
+At Seattle’s Ghost Note Coffee, 90 percent of the photos customers share online feature signature drinks with sparkling or tonic water.
+“We weren’t expecting our signature drinks to take off and define us as much as they do,” says Christos Andrews, co-owner and coffee/beverage director at Ghost Note.
 “Our signature drinks became, ‘Oh, this is the coffee shop that makes those crazy cocktail drinks.’”

-Sparkling, fizzy, and bubbly drinks—be they beverages made with actual sparkling water or carbonated with a keg or nitro system—are incredibly popular right now, but they’re not always simple to make.
-Special equipment and ingredients are often needed, as well as an understanding of the processes behind creating sparkling drinks—whether it’s at the foundational level of recipe creation, or at a more niche level of cleaning kegerator equipment.
+Sparkling, fizzy, and bubbly drinks—be they beverages made with actual sparkling water or carbonated with a keg or nitro system—are incredibly popular, but they’re not always simple to make.
+Special equipment and ingredients are often needed, as well as an understanding of the processes behind creating sparkling drinks, whether at the foundational level of recipe creation or at a more niche level of cleaning kegerator equipment.
 But when planned well and incorporated into a cafe menu, sparkling drinks can capture the attention of potential customers no matter the season.

-But his persistence has paid off—fizzy drinks are what set Ghost Note apart.
-“The fact is, customers can find a good mocha or cappuccino at a million different coffee shops, but there’s only one place they can get a Sun Ship,” he says.
+But his persistence paid off—fizzy drinks are what set Ghost Note apart from other cafes in the neighborhood.
+“Customers can find a good mocha or cappuccino at a million different coffee shops, but there’s only one place they can get a Sun Ship,” he says.

-Erica Swanson, CEO and founder of Tea Bar in Portland, Oregon, is tenacious, too.
-It took her more than two years to perfect a chai that became the base of her sparkling cardamom chai, made with fresh green cardamom, cloves, whole peppercorns, cinnamon, raw turbinado sugar, and organic black tea.
-The chai is slow-brewed for 24 hours, chilled then combined with sparkling water.
+Erica Swanson, CEO and founder of Tea Bar in Portland, Oregon, is tenacious.
+It took her more than two years to perfect a chai recipe that became the base of her sparkling cardamom chai, made with fresh green cardamom, cloves, whole peppercorns, cinnamon, raw turbinado sugar, and organic black tea.
+The chai is slow-brewed for 24 hours, chilled, then combined with sparkling water.

-Occasionally, a recipe just doesn’t work.
-Swanson has tried to make a sparkling matcha, which she says was “the worst,” though she’d like to figure out how to do it one day.
+Occasionally, a recipe doesn’t work.
+Swanson has tried to make sparkling matcha, which she says was “the worst,” though she’d like to figure out how to do it one day.

-Having the right hardware helps.
-To achieve scalability, many cafés turn to the beer industry for pointers on how to scale up sparkling and draft drinks.
+Having the proper hardware helps.
+Many cafés turn to the beer industry for pointers on how to scale up sparkling and draft drinks.
 42 & Lawrence has six taps that push nitrogen and carbon dioxide to produce nitro cold brew, draft lattes, coffee sodas, and more.
-Before opening, the owners spoke with bartenders and brewers, and eventually decided to build their own nitrogenators.
+Before opening, the owners spoke with bartenders and brewers and eventually decided to build their own nitrogenators.

 One crucial piece of advice that 42 & Lawrence learned from their research: pure carbonation can’t be added to coffee, unlike beer, as it creates too much acid.

-Another important tip: With taps comes the important task of keeping lines clean.
+With taps comes the critical task of keeping lines clean.
 “A lot of tap lines are hidden, kind of behind-the-scenes work.
-I can’t see what’s going on, but I have to make sure I’m keeping it as clean as the espresso machine,” says Behne.
+I can’t see what’s going on, but I have to ensure I’m keeping it as clean as the espresso machine,” says Behne.

 “Just like in a brewery, you need to clean your tips and taps,” says Chris Garrison, owner of Old World Coffee in Reno, Nevada.
-For better frothing, Garrison also recommends under-filling nitro kegs and then shaking them to thoroughly distribute the nitrogen.
+Garrison recommends under-filling nitro kegs and then shaking them to distribute the nitrogen thoroughly for better frothing.

 A café doesn’t need taps to create fizzy drinks, however.
 “If you have cold brew concentrate and seltzer, that’s all you need to start experimenting,” says Behne.

-There are two main ways most places serve bubbly water, there are two main options.
+There are two main ways most places serve bubbly water: one that requires equipment and one that doesn’t.
 Ghost Note Coffee uses a vendor for sparkling and tonic water, and Tea Bar has a filtration system installed in each of their shops, which provides in-house access to carbonated water via a soda gun.
-“With tea, it’s so important to have pure, clean water,” Swanson says.

-Adding sparkling drinks to a coffee and tea menu involves creativity, persistence, special ingredients, and potentially even new equipment, but there’s tremendous upside—namely, most people love bubbles, whether they’re in the form of soda, kombucha, beer, cocktails, or Champagne.
+Adding sparkling drinks to a coffee and tea menu involves creativity, persistence, unique ingredients, and even new equipment.
+Still, there’s a tremendous upside—most people love bubbles, whether soda, kombucha, beer, cocktails, or Champagne.

 Swanson points out that many people are looking for creative drinks, and bubbly concoctions fill that role: “Maybe it’s someone who usually drinks soda, but they want something with less sugar and healthier ingredients.
 And when it’s warmer out, people crave something super-refreshing.”

-Besides giving customers something fresh and exciting, carbonated drinks give cafés and baristas an opportunity to experiment.
-“For so long in coffee, we’ve been dictated by the actual harvest season—you get Kenya when Kenya’s available.
+Besides giving customers something fresh and exciting, carbonated drinks allow cafés and baristas to experiment.
+“For so long in coffee, we’ve been dictated by the actual harvest season—you get Kenyan coffee when Kenya’s available.
 Coffee sodas allow us to play with seasonal ingredients that are local to us as well,” says Behne.

 Old World Coffee offers a simple homage to a gin and tonic—the “Cafe Tonix,” made with cold brew concentrate and tonic water.

-Whether it’s a creamy draft latte, a refreshing sparkling tea, an inventive coffee soda, or a classic nitro cold brew, sparkling drinks are the perfect way to surprise and delight your customers this summer.
+Sparkling drinks are the perfect way to surprise and delight your customers, whether a creamy draft latte, a refreshing sparkling tea, an inventive coffee soda, or a classic nitro cold brew.
 As Behne points out, “Everyone likes bubbles.”